BarryCoding/fork-vue3-docs/src/study/essentials/class-and-style.md

 <div class="static active"></div>
 ```

-When `isActive` or `hasError` changes, the class list will be updated accordingly.
-For example, if `hasError` becomes `true`, the class list will become `"static active text-danger"`.

-The bound object doesn't have to be inline:
+The bound object can be reactive:

 ```js
 const classObject = reactive({